Exception handling is a core architectural requirement in ASP.NET Core applications.

-If exceptions are not handled properly, they can expose sensitive information, crash APIs, or make debugging extremely difficult.
+If exceptions are not handled correctly, they can expose sensitive data, crash APIs, and make production debugging extremely difficult.

-ASP.NET Core provides two powerful mechanisms for handling exceptions globally:
+ASP.NET Core provides two powerful global mechanisms for handling exceptions:

 - Exception Handling Middleware